Chinatown station (Muni Metro): History

-San Francisco Chronicle architecture critic John King called Chinatown "the best architectural experience, bottom to top", of the Central Subway stations.
-King complimented the design of the platform level and the "spacious" headhouse.
+The platform stairs and part of the platform were temporarily closed on August 3, 2023, due to a water leak.
+Repairs, which would involve injecting a filler material behind the station's waterproof shell, were expected to take six months.
+The Central Subway was closed from February 26 to March 14, 2025, for further water leakage mitigation at the station.

 Naming

 The San Francisco Board of Supervisors passed a resolution in October 2016 asking SFMTA to officially rename the station in honor of Rose Pak, a political activist in the Chinatown community who died the previous month.
 Supporters cited Pak's influence over the Central Subway project, which was meant in part to bring traffic back to Chinatown that had been lost following the damage and eventual demolition of the Embarcadero Freeway after the 1989 Loma Prieta earthquake.
 This was controversial, with opponents calling Pak a spy for the Chinese government and an enemy of the Falun Gong movement.

 The SFMTA originally demurred the proposal, making an official policy in December 2016 to name stations after geographical destinations, not people.
 On August 20, 2019, the SFMTA Board in a 4–3 vote then approved the proposal to officially rename the station after Pak.